Hamurabi (video game): Development

 In 1962, Westchester County, New York and IBM began studying the use of computers in education, using a grant from the U.S. Office of Education to produce "economic games" for sixth-grade students.
-One, The Sumerian Game (1964), was a model of ancient Sumerian civilization, written and designed by elementary-school teacher Mabel Addis and programmed by William McKay of IBM.
+One, The Sumerian Game (1964), was a model of ancient Sumerian civilization, written and designed by elementary-school teacher Mabel Addis with corresponding slide projector images and programmed by William McKay of IBM.
 The early mainframe game, set in 3500 B.C., has players act as rulers of the city of Lagash.
-In 1966 Addis revised the game and interspersed it with cutscenes of taped audio lectures and slide projector images.
+In 1966 Addis revised the game and interspersed it with cutscenes of taped audio lectures with revised slide projector images.

 In 1968, Digital Equipment Corporation (DEC) employee Richard Merrill invented the FOCAL programming language.
 Fellow employee Doug Dyment heard a description of The Sumerian Game after a talk at the University of Alberta, and as an early program for the language developed King of Sumeria, programming it for a DEC PDP-8 minicomputer.
 The game is sometimes erroneously attributed to Merrill in 1969, but 1969 and 1973 program catalogs by the Digital Equipment Computer Users Society (DECUS) list Dyment as the original developer, though they also renamed it to The Sumer Game.